ebikatsudon/VTubeStudio/Thoughts-on-item-hotkeys-(delete-later).md

-Two things should be implemented as part of this.
+Three things should be implemented as part of this.

+1) Persisting loaded items between sessions.
-1) Saving/Loading item scenes using the UI.
+2) Saving/Loading item scenes using the UI.
-2) Loading items using hotkeys.
+3) Loading items using hotkeys.

 # Glossary